Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 For example, a perfectly viable wealth strategy using debt financing (a mortgage in this case) is to purchase a rental property that produces more income than expenses (positive cash flow).

-Similarly, it can be a very smart wealth building strategy to leverage a business using debt as long as the income produced by what you purchase with the debt exceeds the cost of the debt.
+Similarly, it can be a very smart wealth building strategy to leverage a business using debt.
+The income produced by what you purchase with the debt needs to exceeds the cost of the debt.

 The analysis gets confused when large non-consumption capital expenditures are purchased where no income is produced.

-These two situations (large capital expenditures that are not consumed and income producing property) are the two situations where debt can make good business sense.
+These two situations (large capital expenditures not consumed and income producing property) are the two situations where debt can make good business sense.

 3 Rules To Never Get In Debt